Julian Elliott

-Julian George Charles "Joe" Elliott, FAcSS (born 27 July 1955) is a British academic and educational psychologist.
-He has been Principal of Collingwood College, Durham since 2011, and a Professor of Education at Durham University since 2004.
+Julian George Charles "Joe" Elliott, (born 27 July 1955) is a British academic and educational psychologist.
+He has been Professor of Education at Durham University since 2004, and principal of Collingwood College, Durham from 2011 to 2025.
 He has caused controversy by describing dyslexia as a 'useless term' and a 'meaningless label'.

 Early life and education

 Elliott was born on 27 July 1955 in Epsom, Surrey, England.
 He was educated at Wimbledon College, an all-boys voluntary aided Catholic school.
 He studied at Durham University.

 Career

 Elliot qualified as a teacher and taught in mainstream and special schools.
 He then practised as an LEA educational psychologist.

 In 1990, he became an academic, and joined the University of Sunderland as a lecturer.
 He was promoted to professor in 1998 with the award of a personal chair within the School of Education.
 He rose to be Acting Dean of the university's School of Education and Lifelong Learning.
 In 2004, he joined Durham University as Professor of Education and the Principal of Collingwood College.

 In addition to his university work, he sits on a number of editorial boards.
 He is the Associate Editor of the British Journal of Educational Psychology and he is a member of the board for the British Educational Research Journal, Learning and Individual Differences, and Comparative Education.